Taking advantage of globalisation in your business

 There’s a problem for you, the customer or client.
 All of this needs to get paid for inside the pricing structure of what you are buying.

 There are skills needed to create your new website, email auto-responder or sales page.
-These do not need to be possessed by someone who is forced to sit in the same office cubicle day-in-day-out.
+These do not need to be possessed by someone forced to sit in the same office cubicle day-in-day-out.
 Top copywriters and web designers have been seeing the benefits of working remotely for many years now.

 If a red hot copywriter says that he does his best work while sitting in his log cabin in the middle of the forest, that piques my interest.